Claudette Colbert: Career

-The beginnings, 1924–1927
+Beginnings, 1923–1928

-Colbert worked in a string of mostly short-lived shows in Chicago, Washington, D.C., Boston and Connecticut, which enabled her to gain experience in different genres.
-In 1924 the actor Leslie Howard met her, was impressed by her ability to speak with both Mid-Atlantic and British accents, and contacted the producer Al Woods to cast her in Frederick Lonsdale's The Fake, but she was replaced by Frieda Inescort before it opened.
-After signing a five-year contract with Woods, Colbert played ingenue roles on Broadway from 1925 to 1929.
-During this period she rejected being typecast as a French maid.
+Between 1923 and 1927, Colbert joined a stock company, managed by Jessie Bonstelle, and worked in a string of mostly short-lived shows in regional theaters such as those in Chicago, Washington, D.C., Boston and Connecticut in plays such as Leah Kleschna, We've Got to Have Money, The Cat Came Back, High Stakes, and The Marionette Man which enabled her to gain experience in different genres.
+In 1924 the English actor Leslie Howard met her, was impressed by her ability to speak with both Mid-Atlantic and British accents, and contacted the producer Al Woods to cast her in Frederick Lonsdale's The Fake, but she was replaced by Frieda Inescort before it opened.
+After signing a five-year contract with Woods, Colbert performed in eleven Broadway productions from 1925 to 1929, while still belonging to a stock company until 1927.
+During this period she rejected being typecast such as a French maid, earning a reputation from critics for being composed and impressive.

 By 1925 she was having success in the comedy A Kiss in a Taxi, which ran for 103 performances over a two-month period.
 Columnists sang the praises of her unconventional beauty and her power to enrapture an audience.
-Colbert was again acclaimed as a carnival snake charmer in the Broadway production of The Barker (1927), and she reprised the role in London's West End.
-She was noticed by theatrical producer Leland Hayward, who suggested her for the heroine role in the silent film For the Love of Mike (1927).
+Colbert was again acclaimed for The Ghost Train (1926, thriller) and The Pearl of Great Price (also 1926).
+The following year, The Barker (as a carnival snake charmer) run for 221 performances on Broadway, and she reprised the role in London's West End.

+She was noticed by theatrical producer Leland Hayward, who suggested her for the heroine role in the silent film For the Love of Mike (1927), directed by Frank Capra.
 Now believed to be lost, the film did not fare well at the box office.
+After that, she continued to appear on the stage, in several plays such as Fast Life (1928) and Eugene O’Neill's Dynamo (1929).